 FMA carries an extensive line of diets including Science Diet, Hills Prescription, Purina and Royal Canin.
 Our staff will help you make the most informed choice in the food you feed your pet including proper serving size and other feeding strategies to maintain optimal body weight and nutritional health.
 If your pet requires a diet we do not carry, we can easily order it for you.

-In order to ensure our clients have convenient and timely access to competitively-priced medications for their pets, FMA maintains a comprehensive pharmacy within our practice.
-We also now offer an
+In order to ensure our clients have convenient and timely access to medications for their pets, FMA maintains a comprehensive pharmacy within our practice.

 We maintain close relationships with area specialists in order to provide greater treatment options for advanced or complicated cases.
 We will receive test results, diagnoses and recommendations from the specialist in order to ensure continuity of care.